-Can I use an “Autistic Child” warning sign in New York?
+UPDATE Can I use a “Child with Autism” warning sign in New York?

-Parents and politicians often believe that the addition of a warning sign will somehow make the children who live along a road “safer”.
-The reality of warning signs that warn of things other than actual static conditions (curves, hills, low clearance, etc) is that they are largely ignored by drivers of all types and ages.
-Drivers on roads that have obvious residential development (cities, villages, suburbs) should expect to see children and other pedestrians and adjust their driving behavior accordingly; a sign is unnecessary to inform a driver that there may be children living in the houses that are in plain sight.
-The installation of unnecessary signs in residential areas can distract a driver, directing their attention to the sign instead of activity in the yard adjacent to the sign.
-Children who are not able to understand the dangers of traffic for whatever reason should not be allowed to play near a road unsupervised, regardless of the reason for their inability to perceive the danger.
-Children should not be using public roads as playgrounds regardless of their ability to understand the dangers of traffic.
-There is also the possibility of a predator seeing such a sign and watching for a child that is vulnerable.
+People often believe that the addition of a warning sign/plaque will make the children who live along a road “safer.”
+The reality of warning signs and plaques that warn of things other than actual static conditions (curves, hills, low clearance, etc.) is that they are largely ignored by drivers of all types and ages.
+Drivers on roads that have obvious residential development (cities, villages, suburbs) should expect to see children and other pedestrians and adjust their driving behavior accordingly; it is unnecessary to install signs that inform drivers that there may be children living in the houses that are in plain sight.

 NYS Vehicle and Traffic Law, Title 8, Article 44, Section 1680, 2012.
 (V&T Law can be found under “Laws of New York” and then under “VAT” Once in there you would go to Article 44 and Section 1680 from there.)